HiPhi X: Interior and technology

-HiPhi has developed a simple operating system that allows easy operator usage, though HiPhiGO, a sophisticated voice recognition system allows full system level coverage for interaction and control with the HiPhi X's plentiful features.
-The HiPhi describes its integration of technology and luxury in the HiPhi X as TECHLUXE, bringing the best of the traditional luxury automobile industry with intelligent, useful and ground-breaking technology that enhances the driving experience, comfort and convenience for everyone on board.
+HiPhi has developed a simple operating system that allows easy operator usage, though HiPhiGO, a sophisticated voice recognition system allows full system level coverage for interaction and control with many of the HiPhi X's features.
+The HiPhi describes its integration of technology and luxury in the HiPhi X as TECHLUXE, bringing the best of the traditional luxury automobile industry with technology that enhances the driving experience, comfort and convenience for everyone on board.
 It features what HiPhi describes as Human Orientated Architecture (HOA) a developer enabled electrical architecture that comes with a 5G-V2X communication network.
 Over 562 sensors collect data which is supported by six domain controllers with AI technology to constantly adapt and evolve the HiPhi X.

 The HiPhi X uses what HiPhi describes as Programmable Matix Lighting (PML) 2.0.
 The exterior front and rear lights perform all the usual lighting functions, with the additional possibility to project text, icons, pictures and video in front of the vehicle to communicate the trajectory of the vehicle to other vehicles, road users and pedestrians – where it's able to project a walkway crossing onto the road.
 ISD (Intelligent Signal Display) front and rear additionally allow communication by displaying interactive graphics to convey messages, emotion and the charging state of the vehicle when plugged in.